shr1911/cmput656-job-knowledge-graph/README.md

      - Job_Knowledge_Graph.ipynb -> contains neo4j sandbox establishment and feeding data to it
 - `data`: contains smaller chunk of dataset, the link to the same is given in Data section below
 - `spacy-relation-extraction`: contains modified base relation extraction given by Spacy
+- `report`: contains the proposal, checkin and final report

 ## Data
 For data we have used publically available data set on Kaggle.
 Click [here](https://www.kaggle.com/datasets/airiddha/trainrev1) to get the dataset.